-- i) Admission in any semester requires registration either in any course(s) or Thesis. - ii) Registration in course(s) for earning credit hours shall be subject to the following conditions: - a) Any student having lesser than 2.5 GPA/CGPA shall be allowed registration in courses for earning credits subject to the condition that he/she shall remain on probation during next Semester. - b) The student shall be required to achieve at least 2.5 CGPA after completion of the course(s) during next / probationary Semester. - iii) Any student who was on probation in any Semester and had not achieved at least 2.5 CGPA shall not be allowed to earn new credits and would be required to repeat /improve earlier courses. - iv) Any student may be allowed to take one course of three credit hours offered under any other area of specialisation in the same Department or in any other Department of the University with the recommendation of concerned Chairperson(s) and approval of the concerned Dean. - v) Registration of students in any course may be subjected to the maximum number of students in the class. - vi) Any student may be allowed to change a course within two weeks after the date of the commencement of the classes by the Chairperson of the concerned department. - vii) Any students admitted in one particular programme i.e. Day/Evening/ Weekend may desire changing to alternate programme (with same specialization) shall be allowed by the concerned Dean on the recommendations of concerned chairperson.
+- (i) Admission in any semester requires registration either in any course(s) or Thesis. - (ii) Registration in course(s) for earning credit hours shall be subject to the following conditions: - Any student having lesser than 2.50 GPA/CGPA shall be allowed registration in courses for earning credits subject to the condition that he/she shall remain on probation during next Semester. - b) The student shall be required to achieve at least 2.50 CGPA after completion of the course(s) during next / probationary Semester. - (iii) Any student who was on probation in any Semester and had not achieved at least 2.50 CGPA shall not be allowed to earn new credits and would be required to repeat /improve earlier courses. - (iv) Any student may be allowed to take one course of three credit hours offered under any other area of specialisation in the same Department or in any other Department of the University with the recommendation of concerned Chairperson(s) and approval of the concerned Dean. - (v) Registration of students in any course may be subjected to the maximum number of students in the class. - (vi) Any student may be allowed to register in any course or change a course or withdraw from any course within three weeks after the date of the commencement of the classes by the Chairperson of the concerned department. - (vii) Any students admitted in one particular programme i.e. Day/Evening/ Weekend may desire changing to alternate programme (with same specialization) shall be allowed by the concerned Dean on the recommendations of concerned chairperson.
 Such change shall however be allowed provided that there are justified reasons for the request of change in programme.